PhysicianOne Urgent Care Billing services provided by:

 Why am I asked for my insurance card every time I visit?
 We have found that insurance information changes frequently.
 Asking for your insurance card at each visit is the surest way we know to make sure that your billing record is complete and accurate.

 How do I make a payment?
-You can make a payment through our online portal, the mail, or via telephone.
+You can make a payment through our online portal, via telephone 203-885-0814, or by mail using the address below that applies to you:

 Explanation of Benefits (EOB): A statement an insured member receives from an insurance company that lists the services provided at PhysicianOne Urgent Care, the amount billed, any insurance payments, and patient responsibility.

 Deductible: A specified financial amount agreed upon by the insured member and the insurance company that an insured member must pay toward medical services before the insurance company will make any payments.
-Common deductibles can range anywhere from $2500.00-$5000.00 per individual and can be as much as double for a family.
+Common deductibles can range anywhere from $2,500.00 to $5,000.00 per individual and can be as much as double for a family.

 Guarantor: Someone, who may or may not be the patient, who either accepts or is legally responsible for the payment of bills for medical services.
 The guarantor is often a parent or guardian of a minor child.

-Patient Responsibility / Financial Responsibility: The amount of a medical bill that patients are required to pay.
+Patient Responsibility / Financial Responsibility: The amount of a medical bill that a patient is required to pay.

 Insured Member / Subscriber / Beneficiary: Someone who has medical coverage through a health insurance company.